FabianRapp/asm_libft/Readme.md

 ## Overview

-This project is my introduction to x86_64 assembly by implementing the foundational C functions of `libft`, a key library at [42 School](https://42.fr/).
+This project is my introduction to x86_64 assembly by implementing the foundational C functions of `libft`, the first project at a [42 School](https://42.fr/) usually to learn C, now to learn assembly.
 The goal is to replicate some of the basic `libc` functions in 64-bit x86 assembly language, gaining a low-level understanding of computer architecture and assembly programming along the way.

 ## Goals